SushiKishi/DEBUTTS/README.md

  1. Download from the releases page
  2. Extract the file in a place you can easily access it
 	 ---Mac Users: I do not have $99/year to obtain an Apple programming license.
-The app will be considered "unnotarized" on Mac and you may need to [follow the instructions from the official Godot tutorial to run the app](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#doc-running-on-macos).
+The app will be considered "unnotarized" on Mac and you may need to extract it in a specific folder.
+[Follow the instructions from the official Godot tutorial to run the app](https://docs.godotengine.org/en/stable/tutorials/export/running_on_macos.html#doc-running-on-macos).
  3. Run DEBUTTS.exe (or .dmg or whatever your OS calls it)